Intelligent Poker dot com The Intelligent Guide to Texas Hold'em Poker Book Cover - The Intelligent Guide to Texas Hold'em Poker

 Texas Hold’em is one of the many variations of poker.
 In all poker games, money is wagered on the outcome of each hand, but each variation of poker has its own structure for dealing cards, betting, and awarding the money wagered.
 Winning money is the object of all poker games.
 Without monetary stakes, poker is a meaningless game.
 Poker combines elements of both skill and luck.
 The structure of the game determines the extent to which skill is more of a factor than luck.

-• More players: Unlike Seven-Card Stud, where a deck supports only seven players, in Texas Hold’em the deck can support 23 players.
+• More players: Unlike Seven-Card Stud, in which a deck supports only seven players, in Texas Hold’em, the deck can support 23 players.
 In practice, cardrooms seat up to 10 players at a Hold’em table.

 • Faster play: More hands per hour are played in Hold’em because fewer cards are dealt from the deck.
 No more than 25 cards are dealt in a 10-player game.
 With a fast dealer, it is possible to play as many as 40 hands per hour.